goschtl/zope/zope.kgs/trunk/src/zope/kgs/README.txt

   >>> myKGS
   <KGS 'zope-dev'>

-The name and version  of the KGS is available via:
+The name, version and date of the KGS is available via:

   >>> myKGS.name
   'zope-dev'
   >>> myKGS.version
   '1.2.0'
+  >>> myKGS.date
+  datetime.date(2009, 1, 1)

+When the changelog and/or announcement files are available, the KGS references the absolute path:

+  >>> myKGS.changelog
+  '.../CHANGES.txt'
+  >>> myKGS.announcement
+  '.../ANNOUNCEMENT.txt'

 The packages are available under `packages`: